allo-protocol/allo-v2-sdk/src/strategies/MicroGrantsStrategy/README.md

 console.log(`HATS Contract Address: ${hatsAddress}`);
 ```

-### Get HAT ID
+#### Get HAT ID

-Retrieve the unique identifier for the HAT associated with the strategy:
+Retrieve the hatId used by the strategy:

 ```javascript
 const hatId = await strategy.getHatId();
 console.log(`HAT ID: ${hatId}`);
 ```

+### Governance MicroGrants

+This set of functions are available if the MicroGrants uses a governance token micro grant strategy

-### Get Governance Contract Address
+#### Get Governance Contract Address

 Retrieve the address of the governance contract associated with the strategy: